gautada/alpine/README.md

 This the operating system container defines two version [aliases](https://linuxhandbook.com/linux-alias-command/) (`osversion` and `cversion`)
 - **Operating System(OS) Version** - `osversion` prints the release version of Alpine linux
 - **Container Version** - `cversion` prints the container's version, this is mainly for downstream containers where the primary application's version is represented.
 For instance if the contain is to provide `podman` this would return `podman --version`.
 This allows for a standard mechanism to determine the running version of the container. **This should be overloaded in downstream systems**.
 For better compatability the script `/bin/version` is provided infront of the `cversion` alias.
 This script can be called in an `exec` mode and should be called in lieu of a direct call to `cversion`.

+### Tools
+Look at the software installed in the container.

 ## Development